-Community Care Plan (CCP) is committed to detecting, investigating, and reporting instances of fraud and abuse committed by Medicaid members and providers and facilities.
+Community Care Plan (CCP) is committed to detecting, investigating, and reporting instances of fraud, waste and abuse (FWA) committed by Medicaid members and providers and facilities.
 This Anti-Fraud plan meets Florida Statute 409.91212 requirements and CCP contract requirements with the Agency for Health Care Administration (AHCA).
-The adoption of this anti-fraud plan significantly advances the detection and prevention of fraud and abuse, while at the same time furthers the fundamental mission of CCP to provide the highest quality services to our Medicaid enrollees.
+The adoption of this anti-fraud plan significantly advances the detection and prevention of fraud, waste and abuse, while at the same time furthers the fundamental mission of CCP to provide the highest quality services to our Medicaid enrollees.